fboussemart/password/README.md

 1. In your *router.js* file, add the following lines:
     ```
     const sqlite3 = require('sqlite3').verbose();
-    const db = new sqlite3.Database('db/data'); // connection to the SQLite database
+    const db = new sqlite3.Database('db/data'); // connection to the SQLite database 'data'
     const verify=require('./connectionRouter').verify; // middleware function to protect routes
     ```
-1. Each time you want to protect an endpoint, use the function *verify* as follows:
+1. Whenever you want to protect an endpoint, use the function *verify* as follows in your *router.js* file:
     ```
+    const verify=require('./connectionRouter').verify;
+    ...
     router
     .get("/your_endpoint", verify, (req, res) => {...}
     ```
     Now, the endpoint `your_endpoint` is only accessible by authenticated users.

-# Adapting your client
+# Adapting your client app
 1. Verify your file *package.json* and install the missing packages.
 1. Copy the file *Login.js* into your own client app.